otto-de/api-guidelines/api-guidelines/rest/hypermedia/maturity-level/rules/must-implement-rest-maturity-level-3-for-transitional-apis.md

 # MUST implement REST maturity level 3 for transitional APIs

-Hypermedia must be implemented for [unsafe resource operations](@guidelines/R000008) (e.g. `POST`) that will cause client errors (`4xx`) depending on one of the below mentioned criteria.
+Hypermedia must be implemented for [unsafe resource operations](/guidelines/r000008) (e.g. `POST`) that will cause client errors (`4xx`) depending on one of the below-mentioned criteria.
 If one or more of the criteria apply to the cause of error, [REST Maturity Level 3](https://martinfowler.com/articles/richardsonMaturityModel.html#level3) must be implemented in order to:

 - allow clients to reason about the availability of the unsafe resource operation (e.g. for UI button enabling/disabling) before actually invoking it
 - prevent duplication of business logic on API provider and consumer side, making business logic changes even harder.